 11 Ways To Start Thinking Positive Thoughts

-Negative thinking isn’t fixed, so one can learn to become more optimistic through different techniques and methods that will help them train their brain how to think positively.
+Negative thinking isn’t fixed, so one can learn to become more optimistic through different techniques and methods that will help them train their brain on how to think positively.
 This includes the following:

 1. A happy body is a happy mind

-If you’re sick, low on sleep, eating a poor diet and not exercising enough, you might find that your mood and thinking is anything but positive.
+If you’re sick, low on sleep, eating a poor diet and not exercising enough, you might find that your mood and thinking are anything but positive.
 Believe it or not, the state of your body can greatly impact how you see the world.

 Therefore, it’s best if you’re eating a healthy diet, getting enough sleep, managing your stress levels, and getting some form of exercise at least 3 times a week.
 In addition to this, be sure that you’re not engaging in any form of body negativity that has you critiquing every aspect of your body and the scale.
-Rather focus on eating right and exercising and you’ll soon notice that no size can ever triumph a healthy, and happy body.
+Rather, focus on eating right and exercising and you’ll soon notice that no size can ever triumph over a healthy, and happy body.

 2. Focus on the good